Download the PHP package cybex/laravel-protector without Composer

 Setup for storing the local database

-If you only want to store a copy of your local database to a disk, the setup is pretty simple.
+If you only want to store a copy of your local database to a disk, the setup is pretty straightforward.

 Installing protector in your local Laravel project